-The Army conducts this program in accordance with Title 10, United States Code, Section 4683, as implemented by Army Regulation 700-131.
+The Army conducts this program in accordance with Title 10, United States Code, Section 7683, as implemented by Army Regulation 700-131.
 The Secretary of the Army may conditionally lend or donate not more than 15 excess M1 Garand rifles to eligible organizations for veterans' funeral honors and other ceremonies.
 Individuals are not authorized to participate in this program.
-Eligible organizations are defined by law as:
+M1 Garands are the only authorized ceremonial rifle.
+Organizations may request replacement rifles and return requests thru the Army Donations Program Eligible organizations are defined by law as: